AcTePuKc/codex-gui/gui_pyside6/README.md

 If no executable is found, the GUI will try `npx codex --help`.
 When successful it automatically uses `npx codex --no-update-notifier` as the command.

+On Windows you can also create a simple `codex.cmd` wrapper via **File -> Settings**.
+It calls `npx codex --no-update-notifier` so the CLI is accessible from any terminal.
+Add the chosen directory to your `PATH` if needed.

 ---

 ## Project Structure